 83. Considers that all instruments and tools should be explored in order to provide the Union with those resources, in line with its priorities and identified needs;

-84. Reiterates the need for sustainable and resilient revenue for the Union budget; points to the legally binding roadmap towards the introduction of new own resources in the IIA, in which Parliament, the Council and the Commission undertook to introduce sufficient new own resources to at least cover the repayment of NGEU debt;
+84. Reiterates the need for sustainable and resilient revenue for the Union budget; points to the legally binding roadmap towards the introduction of new own resources in the IIA, in which Parliament, the Council and the Commission undertook to introduce sufficient new own resources to meet both known and unforeseen needs and ensure the long-term financing of the EU budget, essential to sustain the Union's initiatives equally benefitting all Member States and prevent any further burden on workers and people hit by transitions;

 85. Recalls its support for the amended Commission proposal on the system of own resources; calls on the Council to adopt this proposal as a matter of urgency; points, furthermore, to the need to explore additional innovative and genuine new own resources, in order to cover the higher spending needs;